XDoubleU/check-in/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-For more information please read [CONTRIBUTING.md](./CONTRIBUTING.md)
+For more information please read the [CONTRIBUTING](./CONTRIBUTING.md) document.

 ## License